roytang/blog/content/quotes/sig.md

 ---

-Today&#x27;s mighty oak is just yesterday&#x27;s nut that held its ground.
+Today's mighty oak is just yesterday's nut that held its ground.

 ---

-You never know when you&#x27;re making a memory.
+You never know when you're making a memory.

 ---